The curriculum does not offer introductory Chinese; students in the program generally have studied at least one year of

 This level is normally suitable for those students who have had two years of college Chinese prior to attending, or who have taken one year of an accelerated program meant for heritage speakers.

 CHI 403C and 404C (non-heritage speakers) or CHI 405C and 406C (heritage speakers):: Students at the Fourth Year level take full advantage of the authentic Chinese language environment.
-In addition to studying texts such as Anything Goes (Chih-ping Chou et al., Princeton University Press) and Literature and Society (C. P. Chou, et al, Princeton University Press), students study materials available to the Chinese of Beijing, including newspapers, the daily news on TV, and national magazines.
+In addition to studying texts such as Anything Goes (Chih-ping Chou et al., Princeton University Press) and China: Embracing the World (pre-publication), students study materials available to the Chinese of Beijing, including newspapers, the daily news on TV, and national magazines.

 This level is normally suitable for those students who have had three years of college Chinese prior to attending, or who have taken two years of an accelerated program meant for heritage speakers.